Designing Fireproof Systems

 urgency does not bypass recovery

-meaning and belonging does not depend on depletion
+meaning and belonging do not depend on depletion

 leadership does not require human sacrifice